Over 50 Years Of Combined Legal Experience In Washington

 • Timely: Apply as soon as you know you can’t work.
 Waiting can reduce your back benefits.

-Rather than worrying about getting everything right, get the disability lawyers at Bothwell & Hamill to handle your application for you.
+Rather than worrying about getting everything right, get the disability lawyers at Bothwell Hamill & Sutton, PLLC to handle your application for you.